 - Beach Location Markers - When you're on our beaches, you may notice several white posts on the dune line.
 These posts not only have some great information and let you know where the dunes begin, but it also helps EMS Staff & Sheriff Officers know where you are.
 Each post has a Name (CSB, IP.
 SJB) and a number that is connected to the County Geographic Information System.
 If you are someone else injured, you see an injured animal, or any other issues that may arise, you can use these Beach Location Markers for personnel to help find you.

 - Rules of the Sand - Beach driving is a great way to access the beach for those who may need a little help or want to access hard-to-reach places on the beach.
 There are some rules to follow if you choose to go this route.
 Firstly, you must get a Beach Driving Permit from the Gulf County Tax Collector's Office.
 Without a Permit, you CANNOT drive on the beaches.
-The permit is good for one year from the date issued.
+The permit is valid until December 31st of the year issued.
 When you get to the beaches, the speed limit is 15 MPH and you must use dedicated beach driving accesses.
 There are many other rules, please review the full Gulf County Beach Driving Ordinance before deciding to get a Beach Driving Permit.

 - Beach Driving Access Points- Beach driving is only allowed on Indian Pass Beaches, west towards Elgin Air Force Base Property on the "elbow" of Cape San Blas.
 The other area where beach driving is allowable is north St. Joseph Peninsula until the entrance of T.H.
 Stone Memorial St. Joseph Peninsula State Park.
 Please see the Beach Access Map for all accesses.

-- Stump Hole Access has been closed until further notice due to unsafe driving conditions.
-Date: 06/20/22
+- Stump Hole Beach Access has been closed until further notice.
+Last Updated: 6/28/23